AllenHirmiz/Fit-Connect-Pro/README.md

 ## Mock-Up

-The following image shows the web application's appearance and functionality:
+The following images shows the web application's appearance and functionality:

 ## Main Page
 ![Activity Tracker main page includes a navigation bar, a cover image, and slogan](./assets/images/main-page.png)